rcmp-grc/rcmp-grc.github.io/careers-carrieres-2/application-candidature-3-1-en.md

   <h2>Additional guidance on completing forms</h2>
   <p>Review these considerations to make sure your forms and documents are completed and submitted correctly:</p>
   <ul>
-    <li>Complete the forms electronically, print them and sign them · Some forms require initials which can only be signed once the form has been printed</li>
+    <li>complete the forms electronically, print them and sign them</li>
+    <li>some forms require initials which can only be signed once the form has been printed</li>
-    <li>Submit your forms and documentation electronically, based on instructions provided.
+    <li>submit your forms and documentation electronically, based on instructions provided.
 Hand delivered, mailed or emailed packages will not be accepted</li>
-    <li>Retain original copies of all forms for your records.
+    <li>retain original copies of all forms for your records.
 You may be asked to provide printed copies to authenticate your documentation</li>
-    <li>Use the following date format: YYYY/MM/DD</li>
+    <li>use the following date format: YYYY/MM/DD</li>
-    <li>Incorrect or incomplete forms may cause a considerable delay in your recruiting process and may lead to your file being closed</li>
+    <li>incorrect or incomplete forms may cause a considerable delay in your recruiting process and may lead to your file being closed</li>
   </ul>
   <p>To be able to fill and save our PDF forms, you must first download them to your computer and open them with <a href="https://get.adobe.com/reader/otherversions/">Adobe Reader® 10</a> (or a more recent version).
 Note that mobile devices cannot be used to open and fill PDF forms.</p>
 </section>